-During the scene, after dinner with his parents, where Robert photographs the knife and the flower the knife is held in place by a "Mathellini" clamp.
-The original Cardellini wasn't invented until the 1990s, after Roberts death.
+After dinner with his parents, during the scene when Robert photographs the knife and the flower the knife is held in place by a "Mathellini" clamp.
+The original Cardellini wasn't invented until the 1990s, after Robert's death.
 See more »

 Was this review helpful to you?